PaddlePaddle/models/PaddleCV/yolov3/README.md

 **A:** `learning_rate=0.001` configuration is for training in 8 GPUs while total batch size is 64, if you train with smaller batch size, please decrease the learning rate.

 **Q:** YOLOv3 training in my machine is very slow, how can I speed it up?
-**A:** Image augmentation is very complicated and time consuming in YOLOv3, you can set more workers for reader in [reader.py](https://github.com/PaddlePaddle/models/blob/66e135ccc4f35880d1cd625e9ec96c041835e37d/PaddleCV/yolov3/reader.py#L284).
+**A:** Image augmentation is very complicated and time consuming in YOLOv3, you can set more workers for reader in [reader.py](https://github.com/PaddlePaddle/models/blob/66e135ccc4f35880d1cd625e9ec96c041835e37d/PaddleCV/yolov3/reader.py#L284) for speeding up.
 If you are fine-tuning, you can also set `--no_mixup_iter` greater than `--max_iter` to disable image mixup.

 ## Reference